dark-flames/resume/data/skill.typ

   (
     title: "Programming Languages",
     cv-content: true,
-    content: cv-and-others(
-      env,
-      [
-        Agda, C/C++, Coq, Java, JavaScript, Haskell, OCaml, PHP, Python, TypeScript, Rust.
-Able to work effectively with any programming language.
-      ], [
+    content: [
-        - Proficient in both Object-Oriented Programming and Functional Programming, experienced in meta-programming.
-Able to work effectively with any programming language.
-        - Highly proficient in Agda, C/C++, Haskell, PHP, Python, Rust.
-        - Comfortable with Coq, Java, JavaScript, OCaml, TypeScript.
+      Not limited to any specific language, especially experienced in Agda, C/C++, Haskell, PHP, Python, Rust, comfortable with Coq, Java, JavaScript, OCaml, TypeScript.
     ]
-    )
   ),
   (
     title: "Type Theory",
-    cv-content: false,
+    cv-content: true,
-    content: [familiar with variants dependent type theories, their semantics, and relevant proofs, interested in normalization-by-evaluation, gradual typing, and effect systems, and also have experience with formal verification.]
+    content: [familiar with various dependent type theories and their semantics, and have experience with formal verification.]
   ),
   (
     title: "Compiler",
     cv-content: true,
-    content: [understand variants compiler architectures, familiar with compiler frontend, especially in type checking.
+    content: [understand various compiler architectures, familiar with compiler frontend, especially in type checking.
 Also have experience in parser generator and DSL design.]
   ),
   (
     title: "Web Development",